 Yarrow is a natural styptic that stops the bleeding of minor wounds almost instantly.
-Make some styptic powder from dried yarrow leaves.
+Make some styptic powder from dried yarrow leaves, brew a yarrow tincture, or infuse a yarrow oil to keep this helpful herb on hand for herbal first aid.

 Cuts from shaving can be annoying.
 Especially when you have to run to work and you’re bleeding profusely.
 We had an alum styptic pencil once that you moistened in water and applied to the wound to stop the bleeding.
 Sometimes it worked.
 Sometimes it didn’t.
 These days we are avoiding commercial chemical products as much as possible.